MATTHEW BAGGLEY 1894–1916

 Radcliffe on Trent School Register

-Matthew’s parents were Annie and Thomas Baggley.
+Age 7, living on Victoria Street.
+Matthew’s parents were Annie and Thomas Baggley, 35, a railway platelayer.
 Annie died shortly after Matthew was born in 1894.
 Thomas remarried later that year (Rhoda Russell) and they had a son, Bernard.
-In 1901 the family were living in Victoria Street, Radcliffe on Trent.
-Thomas, age 35, was a railway platelayer.
 His children Florence 10, Alfred 9, Matthew 7 and Bernard 5 were at school.

-The family were now living in Albert Street, Radcliffe on Trent.
-Matthew, age 17, was working as an apprentice bookbinder for Edmund Wright, printer, in Bailey Lane.
-His father Thomas 47, was still working as a railway platelayer.
+Age 17, living on Albert Street, Radcliffe on Trent.
+Matthew was working as an apprentice bookbinder for Edmund Wright, printer, in Bailey Lane.
+His father Thomas was still working as a railway platelayer.
 His sister Florence, age twenty, was now boarding in the same street with the Smalley family and working as a dressmaker.
 Alfred, age 19, was a lace warehouseman and Bernard, 15, was an office boy in an iron foundry.

 Service Number: 33634